maxwhalen/case_study/README.md

 ![Inventory Daily Table](images/inventory_daily.png)

-After this table is built though, it is clear that is at least one data issue.
+After this table is built though, it is clear there is at least one data issue.
 Starting with the fact that 67 rows do not have a a valid cost attached to them.
 This occurs because there is not a row in the cost table for that location and item that was creating prior to the transaction date.
 Some of these issues would be resolved if we use the closest date after was used retroactively, but still there are over 40 combinations of location, bin, transaction date, and inventory status that have no costs associated with them.

 ## 3. Data Quality Check